Nightmare In

 Daniel thought about it for a moment or two.
 He could think of dozens of reasons why they should not return to the house up the street, and none why they should; but he did not wish to been seen as a coward, so he chose the option that would make him look best in the eyes of his brother and their friends.

 "We…" he began slowly; "should go back!"
-He blurted out the last part of the sentence, the words tumbling over each other in their endeavor to escape his mouth.
-When he was finished he felt sick in his stomach.
+He blurted out the last part of the sentence, the words tumbling over each other in their

 "It's settled then," said Joshua, full of importance now that the decision had been made.
 "Let's grab some more stones and see if we can break some more of the old bitch's windows."
 Joshua liked to swear, liked to use the profanity his parents often uttered.
 He believed it made him sound more forceful, more in control.